UFC London 2022 tickets: When are they on sale and where can I buy them?

 Mixed martial arts’ flagship promotion typically stages an event at the O2 Arena once a year, but its first card in the venue since 2019 – a result of the Covid pandemic – made for a record-breaking evening, one on which numerous British fighters shone, leading UFC president Dana White to promise a quick return to London.

-As such, this week saw the announcement of another UFC London event, which will take place on 23 July.
+As such, this month saw the announcement of another UFC London event, which will take place at the O2 Arena on 23 July.

 Tickets for UFC London will go on general sale on Friday 27 May via AXS and Ticketmaster.
 Fight Club and O2 priority members can buy tickets from Wednesday 25 May, however.